-Today, many families are shocked when they learn that Medicare may not pay the majority of nursing home bills.
+Many families are shocked to learn that Medicare may not pay the majority of nursing home bills.
 In fact, Medicare covers only brief, acute illnesses demanding skilled nursing or rehabilitation.
-Custodial care, something most people will need provided they live to a ripe old age, isn't covered and only those with little or no assets qualify for Medicaid.
+Custodial care, something many people will eventually need, isn’t covered and only those with little or no assets qualify for Medicaid.

 Long Term Care Insurance continues to change and improve.
 Even the federal government is encouraging citizens, through the use of tax incentives, to invest in long-term care insurance.